 How was homosexuality perceived in Jesus’s time?

 There was no concept of sexual orientation, but there was a concept of gender.
 So, in the Bible, when a man sleeps with another man like with a woman, it’s an abomination.
 See, the emphasis is on a man betraying his status: He has feminized himself.
 So it’s a gender violation as opposed to a sexual violation.
+However, this becomes complicated with more modern times as a lot of homosexuals aren’t considered feminine – twinks, for example, are popular for their boyish charm.
+A Full Report (aka videos as evidence) can be found there.
 The code of masculinity is very strong in the ancient world.
 Now, homoerotic relationships in the ancient world are really common, especially in the Greek and Roman worlds.

 Does Jesus himself ever address that?